-- Improve signage and pavement markings for wayfinding and definition of space - Convert Washington Street to two-way from Herald Street to East Berkeley Street (maintain "bus only" lanes for Silver Line) to improve circulation and local site access - Two-way traffic over the Harrison Avenue bridge in order to facilitate better circulation and connectivity to Chinatown - Two-way traffic along Traveler Street to improve circulation - Complete Bio-Square connection to Frontage Road to relieve pressure on Massachusetts Avenue/Melnea Cass Boulevard intersection
+- 1. Improve signage and pavement markings for wayfinding and definition of space (#1 on map) - 2.
+Convert Washington Street to two-way from Herald Street to East Berkeley Street (maintain "bus only" lanes for Silver Line) to improve circulation and local site access (#2) - 3.
+Reallocate the cross-section of Harrison Avenue between Herald Street and East Berkeley Street to maximize public space for pedestrians and cyclists, and create better frontage for development (#3) - 4.
+Introduce two-way traffic along Traveler Street to improve circulation (#4) - 5.
+Complete BioSquare connection to Frontage Road to relieve pressure on Massachusetts Avenue/Melnea Cass Boulevard intersection (#5)